Contents

 - Common Arguments -- Shared field arguments like

-Add Behavior
+Add Rules and Behavior

 - Domain Behavior -- Enforcing business rules through validations, invariants, and methods.